 Post-run, your data is synced automatically with the the MapMyRun app and you can access all the run stats youâd usually get, plus get your average stride length and average cadence displayed on the usual post-run screen.

 Whatâs different for connected shoe owners is a little red shoe icon that shows youâve tracked your run with the footwear, and a bar that appears over the route map that you can tap for so-called personalised coaching tips based on your performance for the run youâve just done.

 On this tips screen you get to see your average stride length versus a target range, a chart that plots your stride length against the target minute-by-minute, and a graphic that shows your average stride length over time.
 You can also calculate your target stride length according to your pace.
 For example, it recommends 155â177cm range for us running at 7:15 min/mile and 184â206cm at 6:00 min/mile.

 There are also three text-based tips that form the coaching element.
 Weâve only run a couple of times with the shoes but we compared our tips to those a number of other runners received and they were largely all the same.
 So itâs not 100 per cent clear just how personalised these will be.
 Certainly from what weâve seen theyâre not that tailored.

 On the whole, the coaching element feels a little rudimentary at the moment.
 While being able to look at your post-run data is useful, the lack of real-time coaching feels like a gap Under Armour will need to plug to make these more useful.

-Ideally weâd want to know our cadence or stride length is flagging during our run and having some advice on how to correct it.
+Ideally weâd want to know our cadence or stride length was flagging during our run and get some advice on how to correct it.
 This kind of real-time coaching is offered by products like the LifeBeam Vi headphones, Sensoria and Lumo Run.
 Again, the Under Armour developers told us this is in the pipeline.

 Under Armour Hovr Infinite: Early verdict